 - OSCE Examiner Training Outlining the roles of examiners and how to mark stations.

-LITE BITES are a selection of 10 minute e-learning packages designed to provide an overview of teaching related subjects.
-The courses are suitable for clinicians teaching students and clinical educators working in the NHS.
+LITE BITES are a selection of 10 minute e-learning packages with a clinical education focus.
+The courses are suitable for educators working within the university and healthcare envrironment.

 Student Support - if you are a tutor or personal tutor or if you have teaching responsibilities, online resources are available to download specifically focused on Student Support.
 Our colleagues have published an AMEE guide for student support in medical undergraduate education, with free access.